National Tequila Day in the U.S. falls on July 24 each year.

 What is Tequila?

-National Tequila Day in the U.S. falls on July 24 each year.
-If you want an introduction to tequila, this is the perfect time to hustle to a tasting someplace close to home.
+If you want an introduction to tequila, National Tequila Day is the perfect time to hustle to a tasting someplace close to home.

-Tequila tastings have become increasingly popular at bars, restaurants, hotels and resorts throughout the year, but especially on National Tequila Day.
+Tequila tastings have become increasingly popular at bars, restaurants, hotels and resorts throughout the year, but especially on the national holiday.

 Here’s a little background so you can hold your own with any tequila master and host a tasting at home!

 A product of Mexico